NFT-com/NFT-backend/README.md

 The script uses a hardcoded private key.
 But you can specify your own private key like this

 `npm run signature:gen $YOUR_PRIVATE_KEY`

+#### 4 Start Node Backend

+To start the server run from the root of the repository

+'node server'